Microsoft Office shared tools: SmartArt

 SmartArt, found under the Insert tab in the ribbon in PowerPoint, Word, Excel, and Outlook, is a new group of editable and formatted diagrams.
 There are 115 preset SmartArt graphics layout templates in categories such as list, process, cycle, and hierarchy.
 When an instance of a SmartArt is inserted, a Text Pane appears next to it to guide the user through entering text in the hierarchical levels.
 Each SmartArt graphic, based on its design, maps the text outline, automatically resized for best fit, onto the graphic.
 There are a number of "quick styles" for each graphic that apply largely different 3D effects to the graphic, and the graphic's shapes and text can be formatted through shape styles and WordArt styles.
 In addition, SmartArt graphics change their colors, fonts, and effects to match the document's theme.
 It was included in Office since 2006 to now.

 Discontinued

 Binder

 Microsoft Binder was an application originally included with Microsoft Office 95, 97, and 2000 that allowed users to include different types of OLE 2.0 objects (e.g., documents, spreadsheets, presentations and projects) in one file.
 Originally a test host for OLE 2.0, it was not widely used, and was discontinued after Office 2000.

 The filename extension for Microsoft Binder files was .OBD; the Office Binder template format was .OBT.
 A Microsoft Office Binder Wizard used the extension .OBZ.

-Binder files could be opened in Office versions until 2003, with the Unbind add-in installable through the Add or Remove Programs menu.
-Office 97 Unbind is unavailable for download.
+Binder was no longer shipped with Office versions starting from XP.
+Office XP and Office 2003 comes with an optional Unbind utility that, upon execution, extracts the contents of the Binder document to a directory of the user’s choosing.
+This utility may be installed either through the Add or Remove Features functionality of Microsoft Office’s installation wizard or online from Microsoft Download Center.